03 | When THE SYPTOMS DIDN’T FIT WITH SCIATICA

 WHAT I WOULS SAY TO SOMEONE NOW

-If you are in that situation now, document everything — times, symptoms, what you can and cannot do — and don’t be afraid to question the label if it doesn’t fit.
+If you have just been sent home from hospital with a diagnosis that doesn’t feel right, and your body is still doing things that don’t match the explanation you’ve been given, trust that feeling.
+Document everything — times, symptoms, what you can and cannot do — and don’t be afraid to question the label if it doesn’t fit.
 A second pair of eyes from a different team can make all the difference.
 Early clarity matters, especially with a rare neurological condition where delays can allow symptoms to worsen rapidly.